MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/string-formatting.md

 ---
-title: "String Formatting"
+title: "Xamarin.Forms String Formatting"
-description: "Use data bindings to format and display objects as strings" ms.prod: xamarin ms.assetid: 978C85B7-CB58-4483-A131-21B381A865E0 ms.technology: xamarin-forms
+description: "This article explains how to use Xamarin.FOrms data bindings to format and display objects as strings.
+This is achieved by setting the StringFormat of the Binding to a standard .NET formatting string with a placeholder." ms.prod: xamarin ms.assetid: 978C85B7-CB58-4483-A131-21B381A865E0 ms.technology: xamarin-forms